 Many people think that as cooler autumn temperatures creep in, it’s time to stop gardening and start putting our gardens to bed for the winter.
 Not so!
 Fall is an ideal time for planting.
+Trees and shrubs pull energy away from their foliage and start focusing more on root development.
 The weather is cool but the soil is still warm enough for root development, daylight is gentler, and autumn rains typically keep the soil nicely moist.
 Trees, shrubs, perennials, lawns, vegetables, lawn grass, and yes, even annuals, love this kind of weather.
-You can install plants up to 6 weeks before the ground freezes (usually in mid-November), and they will root best in soil temperatures of 40-60 degrees Fahrenheit.
+You can install plants anytime before the ground freezes deeply (usually in December), and they will root best in soil temperatures of 40-60 degrees Fahrenheit.
 So use this window of time to get planting!

 What to Plant?

 Spring bulbs: See our blog post on how to plant and protect your spring bulbs.